-Although most horseplayers will continue to play the ponies through larger sportsbooks, there are benefits to playing on a pay per head agent-run platform.
+Although most horseplayers will continue to play the ponies through larger sportsbooks, there are benefits to horse betting online with a pay per head agent-run platform.
 Check out the top horse betting advantages you can offer your players.

 The coronavirus pandemic caused havoc for most forms of gambling.
 One sector of online gambling thrived, though.